maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Mobvious
 --------

 For our device detection implementation we will use a gem called [Mobvious][].
 It is a rack-based solution, easy to set up, and highly configurable.
-It is also versatile in on how you detect mobile requests:
+It is also versatile in how you can detect mobile requests:

 1. User-Agent sniffing
 2. URL pattern matching
 3. Remembering a user's manual choice

 In other words it gives us more options.

+Before you begin to set up Mobvious clone this books [base-mobile][] files:

+    git clone git@github.com:maxxiimo/base-mobile.git

 ### Set Up